CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 See below for more guidance.

-You are also required to implement at least "3.0" points in extra features.
+You are also required to implement at least 3.0 "points" worth in extra features.
-(the parenthesized numbers must add to 3.0 or more):
+(point values are given in parentheses):

 * (1.0) Tile-based pipeline.
 * Additional pipeline stages.